 Let's look at

-MH Training as an example.
+as an example.
 Instead of simply stating that they offer training for Mental Health First Aid, we created an emotive hook: "We are encouraged to ask our colleagues and employees, 'Are you okay?'
 But what do you do next?"
 This resonates with users on a personal level, connecting with the problem they face and highlighting how MH Training can provide a solution through their workshops.

 Tip: ask yourself, what problem does your audience have and how can we solve it.
 That’s your hook.

 Visual elements play a pivotal role in web design.
-The Policy Room's website is a great example of using high-quality graphics and images effectively.
+The Policy Room 's website is a great example of using high-quality graphics and images effectively.
 Salli invested in a professional photoshoot creating a personalised and engaging experience for visitors.

 She also had her graphic designer daughter develop custom graphics that we were able to incorporate as design elements, contributing to a cohesive brand identity.
 Consider these visuals as brand elements that help your website stand out and leave a lasting impression.